velartrill/velartrill.github.io/orig/spirals/cohesion/out-of-the-dark.md

 "N-no!
 What the fuck, does that *happen* here?"

 "This is how we make sure it doesn't, comrade.
-Now, do you feel that you were provisioned adequate rations during your detention? —'Adequate' means we didn't starve you, dear," she adds, as Cassil starts to open her mouth.
+Now, do you feel that you were provisioned adequate rations during your detention? —'Adequate' means we didn't starve you, dear," she adds, as Cassil, expression vindictive, starts to open her mouth.

 "I… guess so, then."